FrainRise/Plan-your-day-Vue/README.md

 # Plan your day
   A simple ToDo list application that lets you keep track of your daily activities.
-You can create daily tasks and track it through the day
+  It gives you the ability to create daily tasks and track their completion.

 ## Project setup
 ```
 npm install